ipfs/ipfs-blog/src/_blog/bacalhau-beta-v1.md

 Since our initial public launch in July, we have heard tons of exciting ways that researchers and entrepreneurs are using Bacalhau.
 These include:

-- [Caltech High Energy Physics](http://hep.caltech.edu/): Caltech is partnering with the Bacalhau Project to support Caltech High Energy Physics (HEP) program's continued growth in massive-scale data processing.
-Together we plan to expand compute over **tens of petabytes of high energy physics experimental data** produced at unprecedented energies at the **Large Hadron Collider at CERN** in Geneva on the network.
 - [City of Las Vegas & Blocz.io](https://medium.com/blocz/open-grid-alliance-unleashes-monetization-platform-in-las-vegas-5061eae8f946): Blocz IO is excited to partner with Bacalhau to process real-time CCTV data for the City of Las Vegas.
 Our combined services will significantly reduce costs and scale up the existing safety capabilities for its visitors.
 - [Bacalhau Partners with LabDAO to Accelerate Scientific Progress](https://bacalhau.substack.com/p/bacalhau-partners-with-labdao-to): Our goal is to accelerate progress by making scientific tools more accessible - building distributed compute infrastructure is an essential component on the way there.
 We are excited to be partnering with the Bacalhau team to integrate this piece of the puzzle together.
 - [Bacalhau Case Studies](https://www.bacalhau.org/casestudies/):